pepkit/looper/docs/variable-namespaces.md

 ## 2. sample or samples

 For sample-level pipelines, the `sample` namespace contains all PEP post-processing sample attributes for the given sample.
 For project-level pipelines, looper constructs a single job for an entire project, so there is no `sample` namespace; instead, there is a `samples` (plural) namespace, which is a list of all the samples in the project.
-This can be useful if you need to iterate through all the samples.
+This can be useful if you need to iterate through all the samples in your command template.

 ## 3. pipeline

 Everything under `pipeline` in the pipeline interface for this pipeline.
+This simply provides a convenient way to annotate pipeline-level variables for use in templates.

 ## 4. looper